Do We Know What They Want?

 They belong to different levels of thought, to different levels of society; they may meet in the marketplace but they have different friends, a different language.
 The man of peace may understand the soldier and want to help him, but only to urge him come out of his world of violence.

+The soldier will accept such help only when he himself is convinced of the folly of violence; otherwise, he will wish to lock up the man of peace as a danger to society.
 Similarly, if you want to reform society, you must be sure that that is what it wants.
 Otherwise, your help and enthusiasm will be used for its own ends.
 The collective end is not dissimilar to the individual end.

-you must find out what I am seeking.
+If you want to help me, you must find out what I am seeking.
 Otherwise, in what way are you helping me?
 If you and I agree, then we will help and not hinder one another.
 But if you do not know what I want and still try to help me, either you are acting out of conceit -- which imposes a limit on understanding -- or you are being carried away by your own activity.

 To truly help another is impossible if there is the conceit of knowledge, or experience, of authority, of any pretension.
 Nor is it possible if you are escaping into activity in the form of social service.
 To help me, you must know yourself.
-Otherwise, your ignorance will strengthen my ignorance.
+Otherwise, your ignorance will strengthen my ignorance."

-unpublished interview, ca. 1950, #6
+--J. Krishnamurti, unpublished interview, ca. 1950, #6

 Don't you wish you got this kind of straight dope from the pulpit?
 That's why you've got Ranger -- your one-stop moral shopping playground.
 The words are 60 years old, but as fresh and relevant as if spoken today.